-Managing interactions with a renter in Edinburg
+Managing interactions with a tenant in Edinburg

-We're paid to be your defend the owner's interests.
-It's more difficult to do that job when the tenant is going to ask the landlord to overrule our work.
+We're paid to be your defend the property owner's interests.
+It's harder to achieve that goal when the tenant is going to ask the landlord to overrule our work.

 Landlord Reference

-a free source for landlords in Edinburg
+a good reference for rental investors in Edinburg

 - Collections and evictions